Subterranean VS Formosan Termite: What’s The Difference?

 Both of these types of termite can establish a colony in the ground, often below the frost line.
 But Formosan termites are unique in that they can create a satellite colony on the second floor of a structure.
 This is because Formosan termites line their nests with feces to keep the moisture in.
 Subterranean termites do not.
 They go in and out of a structure from a ground nest nearby.

 Since Formosan termites can create a nest inside a structure, they are able to damage more quickly.
 The only way a subterranean termite colony can compete with a Formosan colony is if the subterranean termite colony is directly under a structure.
 If you pull up some mulch near your foundation and find hundreds of white-winged insects, this is evidence of a severe infestation because of its close proximity to your home.

 While there are differences between Formosan termites and the termite known as Reticulitermes, they are both subterranean and all subterranean termites are controlled with the same termite-control methods.

 At Innovative Pest Control, we use the most trusted termite-control products available.
 For pre-treatments, we use Bora-Care to make the wood of a new home more resistant to termite infestation.
 For pre-treatments and also permanent protection, we install the Sentricon® System with Always Active™.
 This offers 24-hour protection, 365 days a year for the life of the home.

 There is no better way to protect a home from Formosan and other subterranean termite species than the Sentricon® with Always Active™.
 The reason Sentricon® with Always Active™ is so powerful is because it uses the behavior of subterranean termites against them.

-If you don't have termite protection for your home or you want to upgrade to the powerful, eco-friendly Sentricon® with Always Active™, give us a call to learn more.
+If you don't have termite protection for your home, or you want to upgrade to eco-friendly Sentricon® with Always Active™, contact us to learn more.